A Self-Improving Home Agent That Knows Where You Are

 The gateway: one front door for every client

 Conversations flow through here, and so do person-location updates.
-Those events land directly in slots on the agent's state table — replacing the current value or appending to a short list — so the agent doesn't have to reconstruct where someone is by re-reading a transcript.
+Those events land directly in slots on the agent's state table — replacing the current value or appending to a short list — so the agent doesn't reconstruct where someone is by re-reading a transcript.

 The agent: reasoning with a state table, not just a conversation